adelego/dev.to-articles/blog-posts/cdk-scheduler-presentation/cdk-scheduler-presentation.md

 At said time, AWS will remove the entry form your table.
 If you have a stream plugged to your table you can play an action at scheduled time.

-Although this approach reduces cost, it much less precise.
+Although this approach is even less precise than the first.
 AWS only guarantees a 48 hours precision on the time-to-live date.
 In effect, users observe a 10-minute delay but it's not a guarantee.
-If like us you work on time-sensitive events, you will need to avoid this practice.
+If like us, you work on time-sensitive events, you will want to avoid this.

 ![Use Dynaomdb time-to-live feature to trigger events with one-day precision](./assets/naive-approach-ttl.jpg)

-# Introducing cdk-scheduler
+## Introducing cdk-scheduler

-To match our ambition to be both cheap and precise, we leveraged the SQS delay feature.
+To match our just-in-time ambition, we leveraged the SQS delay feature.
 When publishing on an SQS queue you can set a delay that can go up to 15 minutes.

 ![cdk-scheduler leverages SQS delay feature to trigger events precisely](./assets/cdk-scheduler-architecture.jpg)